 You've got to teach the children explicitly what the letters say and when they say the different sounds.
 This is teaching the phonograms.
 If you teach the children to write the letters as they say the sounds, they'll learn them way more easily.

-With Spalding's WRTR the main tools are the phonograms (sounds of the letters and combinations) and 29 rules.
+With Spalding's WRTR the main tools are the phonograms (sounds of the letters and combinations) and the 29 phonics rules.
 Compare this example of implicit instruction to explicit instruction to see the difference.